 Vermont Law & Graduate School is a private, independent institution in South Royalton, Vt., that offers ABA-accredited residential and online hybrid JD programs and master’s degrees and certificates in multiple disciplines, including programs offered by the Maverick Lloyd School for the Environment, the Center for Justice Reform and other graduate-level programs emphasizing the intersection of environmental justice, social justice and public policy.

 Elon Law students enrolled in the dual-degree programs can spend summers in Vermont taking courses in person with additional offerings throughout the year via the school’s online courses.
 Students apply to dual-degree programs following their first year of legal studies.

 To learn more about Elon Law’s dual-degree offerings with Vermont Law & Graduate School, contact Assistant Professor Caroleen Dineen at email@example.com.

 Elon Law students are eligible to apply for admission to the dual-degree program during their first year of study.
-Those interested in the JD/MELP dual-degree program are encouraged to apply to Elon Law here and to note interest in the JD/MELP program in application materials.
+Those interested in the JD/MELP dual-degree program are encouraged to apply to Elon Law here and to note interest in the dual-degree programs with Vermont Law in application materials.